digineo/triax-eoc-exporter/README.md

 This is a [Prometheus](https://prometheus.io/) exporter for [Triax EoC controllers](https://www.triax.com/products/ethernet-over-coax).

-It also includes proxy methods for reading the nodes list and naming nodes.
+## Features

+* Exporting metrics for prometheus
+* HTTP-Proxy to read API responses like the endpoint list
+* Renaming of endpoints

 ## Installation